TeachersFirst Special Topics Collections

 3 Favorites 1 Comments

-The Science of Reading (or SOR) refers to an evidence-based reading Instructional strategy that addresses various areas of reading including oral language, phonological awareness, phonics,...more
+The Science of Reading (or SOR) refers to a body of evidence-based research about how people learn to read, encompassing various areas, including oral language, phonological awareness,...more

 Here is the direct link to share this resource review.
 Feel free to copy and paste this URL into an email or place it on your web page or blog so others can read this TeachersFirst review: